How to Migrate Google Drive to Microsoft OneDrive?

 Step 2: Open your web browser.
 If it is Internet Explorer/ Microsoft Edge, click the 3 dots below the close button (X) and go to Settings.
 If you are using Firefox, go to the hamburger menu below the (X) button and go to Options.
 If you are using Chrome, click the 3 dot menu below the (X) button and click Settings.

 Step 3: If you are using IE/ Microsoft Edge, in Settings, click General and scroll down to find Downloads.
-On Firefox, in Options, click General to the left and scroll down to find Files and Applications.
+In Options, on Firefox, click General to the left and scroll down to find Files and Applications.
 In Chrome, under Settings, click Advanced on the left and select Downloads.

 Step 4: Change the location of downloads to your OneDrive.
 You can also create a folder in OneDrive if you want.